 SweetBerries uses locally sourced ingredients whenever possible.
-We proudly serve Artie’s Tempeh, sourdough bread from The Vine, coffee from Sweetwater, and baked goods from Secret Garden Bakery and BakerBaker.
-We’ve also used goods from White Apron Catering, produce from our local Farmers Market, and scratch made products from local food artisans.
+We proudly serve Artie’s Tempeh, coffee from Opus, and baked goods from BrotherCookies and Brownie Guy.

-We have approximately 20 full and part time employees at any given time.
+We have approximately 30 full and part time employees at any given time.
 New emplyees are hired above minimum wage and wages are increased as employees learn their stations and pick up new skills.
-Our average pay rate for non supervisory personnel is close to $10/hour.
-We understand the need for a living wage and are working towards paying all employees a living wage as our SweetBerries becomes more profitable.
+We understand the need for a living wage and are working towards paying all employees a living wage as our store becomes more profitable.
 Interested in working with us?
 Send us a note through our contacts page and we’ll send you an application.

 Working to Minimize Our Impact on The Earth